The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Experiments

 To study the speed-accuracy trade-off, we train agents with different numbers of lives.
-As seen in \cref{fig:6b}, we observe a clear speed-accuracy trade-off mediated by agent health consistent with our theoretical findings (c.f. \cref{fig:5c}). \Cref{fig:6c} shows the final policy weights for agents trained with $h=1$ and $h=4$.
-These show interpretable structure, roughly split into thirds vertically: the weights in the top third detect the position of the boss and centre the agent beneath it; this causes projectiles to arrive vertically rather than obliquely, making them easier to dodge.
+As seen in \cref{fig6}a, we observe a clear speed-accuracy trade-off mediated by agent health, consistent with our theoretical findings (c.f. \cref{fig5}). \Cref{fig6}b shows the final policy weights for agents trained with $h=1$ and $h=4$.
+When compared to the game screenshots in~\cref{fig6}c, these show interpretable structure, roughly split into thirds vertically: the weights in the top third detect the position of the boss and centre the agent beneath it; this causes projectiles to arrive vertically rather than obliquely, making them easier to dodge.
 The weights in the middle third dodge projectiles.
 Finally, the weights in the bottom third avoid asteroids near the agent.
-Notably, the agent trained in the more stringent reward condition ($h=1$) places greater weight on dodging projectiles, showing the qualitative impact of reward on learned policy.
+Notably, the agent trained in the more stringent reward condition ($h=1$) places greater weight on dodging projectiles (seen from the stronger colours in \cref{fig6}b), showing the qualitative impact of reward on learned policy.
 Hence similar qualitative phenomena as in our theoretical model can arise in more general settings.